TrunkOfUkuleles/data-structures-and-algorithms/javascript/code-challenges/arrayShift/README.md

 ## Julien Edwards

+# Challenge Summary
+without using built in methods relating to the task at hand, accept an array, and a number, and return an array with that number in the middle index of the array

+## Challenge Description
+Work on our ability to utilize vanilla javascript to solve problems a variety of ways.
+Sometimes you have to be flexible

+## Approach & Efficiency

 Began the process sketching out my general idea.
 Most of the timeI assumed all built in methods meant any .<x> methods.
 So originally I had a for loop to hget the length, then used a for loop to iterate and make a new array.
 I allowed myself